Lindkvist04/Lindkvist04/README.md

 - 🔭 I’m currently working on **a personalized website and some Cyber security**

-- 🌱 I’m currently learning **HTML coding, Cyber security and Unreal Engine.**
+- 🌱 I’m currently learning **HTML coding, Cybersecurity and Unreal Engine.**

 - 💬 Ask me about **anything**